FREQUENTLY ASKED QUESTIONS

-A: If you wish to use your own gold or platinum to reduce the cost of your custom ring, you may wish to consider recycling the metal.
+A: If you wish to use your own gold or platinum to reduce the cost of your custom ring, let us know.
 We will weigh your metal when it arrives, and calculate the scrap value.
 You will receive a scrap credit for the value of the metal.

 Q: Can I request a custom mokume pattern or color combination?

-A: We do not make custom billets, nor do we create custom patterns.
+A: We do not make custom billets, nor create custom patterns.

 Q: Is the mokume pattern going to wear off?